wzthu/NeuronMotif/NeuronMotif/README.md

 ```

-the results of  HTML files in vis folder of corresponding layer folder.
+The HTML, PPM and tomtom results are stored in the folder of corresponding layer folder.

 | Files                                            | Contains                                           |
 |--------------------------------------------------|----------------------------------------------------|